MrR0807/Notes/Hands-On-Infrastructure-Monitoring-with-Prometheus/notes.md

 | stdvar_over_time() | The standard variance of the sample's value in the range. |
 | sum_over_time() | The sum of all sample values in the range.|

+# Common patterns and pitfalls

+Not interested for a moment.

+# Moving on to more complex queries

+Not interested for a moment.

+# Troubleshooting and Validation

+Not interested for a moment.

+# Exploring promtool

+Not interested for a moment.

+# Logs and endpoint validation

+Not interested for a moment.

+# Analyzing the time series database

+Not interested for a moment.

+# Section 3: Dashboards and Alerts